CT REALTORS® Committees

 CTR has Committees that meet throughout the year to guide the Association’s efforts on behalf of the membership.

 Members interested in participating on a CTR Committee can look for a sign-up link which will be posted to this page in the fall.

 A resource for Connecticut Association Executives by providing leadership and association management programs to enhance their knowledge and skills, providing networking opportunities for AEs to share their knowledge/experience, and providing a resource for CTR on issues of particular importance to local Boards/Associations and AEs.

 Guide CTR’s public relations and marketing efforts when needed or applicable, such as public relations/branding and advertising campaigns.
-Provide oversight to any special promotion/events such as REALTORS® Reach Out Month and REALTORS® at the Capitol.
+Provide input on any special promotion/events.

 Finance Committee (includes Strategic Investment Fund)